un3481/rpi-gentoo/README.md

 I try not to use anything that:
   1. is bloated.
   2. tries to be too clever.
-  3. is a NSA honeypot (except GitHub itself).
+  3. is a NSA honeypot (except well...).

 ## Kernel